wavefrontHQ/docs/pages/doc/dashboards_introductory.md

 permalink: dashboards_introductory.html
 summary: Learn about the tutorial, example, and use case introductory dashboards available in your Wavefront instance.
 ---
-Every Wavefront instance contains a set of introductory dashboards to help new users learn about Wavefront benefits, capabilities, components, illustrative use cases, and example dashboards for specific domains.
+Every Wavefront instance contains a set of introductory system dashboards to help new users learn about Wavefront benefits, capabilities, components, illustrative use cases, and example dashboards for specific domains.

+{% include shared/system_dashboard.html %}

 You can quickly access any of these dashboards by selecting **Dashboards > All Dashboards** and clicking the indicated [tags](tags_overview.html).

 - Demo - **wavefront.tour**
   - Demo: Welcome to Wavefront - overview of Wavefront benefits and capabilities.